10000 foot view...

 Witboost is designed to be entirely technology agnostic, allowing users to introduce and support any technology through a template mechanism.
 This means that Witboost customers easily adopt changes including a new multi-cloud strategy or adding multiple technologies to an existing Data Mesh implementation.
 There are two kinds of templates:

-• Infrastructure Template (or technology adapter)
+- Infrastructure Template (or technology adapter)

-• Use cases Template
+- Use cases Template

-Templates Catalog is hosted on the customer specific versioning platform (GitLab, Bitbucket, GitHub, etc.) and shall be accessible by the platform since templates are involved in the most important flows platform wide.
+Templates Catalog is hosted on the customer-specific versioning platform (GitLab, Bitbucket, GitHub, etc.) and shall be accessible by the platform since templates are involved in the most important flows platform-wide.

 Data Product Specification

-The Data Product Specification constitutes the most important building block of the platform: it has been conceived to collect the full set of metadata to explain the structure, the deployment, and the quality metrics of a data product.
+The Data Product Specification constitutes the most important building block of the platform: it has been conceived to collect the full set of metadata to explain the structure, deployment, and quality metrics of a data product.
 Platform's microservices contracts have been defined on top of this information unit.
 This specification is open source and can be found in the reference reported below.

 References: